swlynch99/rust_workshop/benchmarking/README.md

 The benchmark is set up for a 4:1 read:write ratio over a working set that is 2x the size of the caches.
 This is in the range of fairly realistic workflows.

+## Benchmarking in Rust
+The usual tool for benchmarking pieces of code in Rust is [Criterion](https://github.com/bheisler/criterion.rs).
+This is a microbenchmarking tool, and the usual microbenchmarking caveats apply: You need to be careful about making sure that you are measuring what you think you are measuring.
+Compiling in release mode enables some interesting optimizations that can even remove your code - so you'd just be benchmarking an empty function body.
+That's obviously quick to execute, but not representative of the performance of your code.

+I'm also using `pprof` here, so that MacOS users can get profiles without jumping through hoops.
+Typically you'd just use `perf` as the flamegraph backend and `brew install perf` but the pprof profiler has less dependency and does a good enough job for workshop purposes!

 # How to run benchmarks

 To run the benchmarks, run this at the root of your workshop directory: